ripliveit/riplive_admin/wp-content/plugins/captcha/readme.txt

 Instead it uses a new function call inside of comments.php: `<?php comment_form(); ?>` If you have WP3 and captcha is still missing, make sure your theme has `<?php comment_form(); ?>` inside of `/wp-content/themes/[your_theme]/comments.php` (please check the Twenty Ten theme's comments.php for proper example)

-= How to use the other language files with CAPTCHA? =

-Here is an example for German language files.

-1. In order to use another language for WordPress it is necessary to set a WordPress version to the required language and in the configuration wp file - `wp-config.php` in the line `define('WPLANG', '');` you should enter `define('WPLANG', 'de_DE');`.
-If everything is done properly the admin panel will be in German.

-2. Make sure the files `de_DE.po` and `de_DE.mo` are present in the plugin (the folder "Languages" in the plugin root).

-3. If there are no such files you should copy the other files from this folder (for example, for Russian or Italian) and rename them (you should write `de_DE` instead of `ru_RU` in both files).

-4. The files can be edited with the help of the program Poedit - http://www.poedit.net/download.php - please download this program, install it, open the file using this program (the required language file) and for each line in English you should write translation in German.

-5. If everything is done properly all lines will be in German in the admin panel and in the front-end.

 = I would like to add Captcha to the custom form on my website.
 How can I do this? =